blog

 How Alcohol Impairs Driving Ability

-Even the smallest amount of alcohol can affect driving skills.
-With every increase in BAC levels, there is a greater risk of losing physical and visual control over a vehicle.
+Alcohol is a major hazard for drivers and other road users due to the way it impairs coordination and reaction times.
+When you operate a vehicle after drinking, even if it’s a small amount, it can affect your driving skills.
+With every increase in BAC levels, there is a greater risk of losing physical and visual control over a vehicle:

 Blood Alcohol Concentration Effects on Driving